 The menu was seasonal and tapas style (shared plates), which were perfect for trying a bit of everything.
 Herbs–holey moley some of the herbs they used from their garden were completely new to me–and I cook a lot!
+Maybe it is placebo, but the gold utensils really add something to the experience.
 How exciting to taste completely new flavors!!
 Their seasonal menu changes daily (and I have forgotten some of the menu items), but enjoy their plating artistry in the photos below.
 I do remember learning that sorghum can be popped like popcorn as seen atop the dessert below (the last photo).

 I really loved that our selections were brought over by a multitude of servers (and even the owners).
 It’s a popular thing now days, and it made for a fun experience.
 Our primary server, Molly, was trained well and quite attentive without being overly so.

 I can see why Staplehouse was chosen as the best new restaurant of 2016 by Bon Appetit Magazine.
 It’s worth the extra steps to get in–trust me!!
 I know I can’t wait to go again!